 The second set of minority rights are less often invoked in policing disputes in Canada.
 These are rights held by minority groups to the exclusion (it would seem) of other collectives.
-While these are commonly classified as 'special' rights, this is best seen as rhetorical flourish, for they are merely those recognized rights that minority populations must enjoy if they are to be treated equitably in a liberal democracy (in relation to the members of the dominant racial/cultural group).
+While these are commonly classified as 'special' rights, arguably one might suggest that this is best seen as rhetorical flourish, for these rights are merely those recognized rights that minority populations must enjoy if they are to be treated equitably in a liberal democracy (in relation to the members of the dominant racial/cultural group).

-So, for example, in Canada certain Francophone rights are legally recognized, especially in relation to language3 and education4.
-While these particular rights have
+So, for example, in Canada certain Francophone rights are legally recognized, especially in relation to language5 and education6.
+While these particular rights have b) who have received their primary school instruction in Canada in English or French and reside in a province where the language in which they received that instruction is the language of the English or French linguistic minority population of the province,